1EdTech Accessible Portable Item Protocol™ (APIP™): Technical Specification Overview

 c) Ensuring that the solution can be readily expanded, at a later date, to support the exchange of other related assessment information;

 d) Ensuring the solution can be combined with other 1EdTech Consortium (1EdTech) and non-1EdTech specifications to support new functionality e.g. the reporting of assessment scores and outcomes;

 e) Ensuring that further profiling can be undertaken to tailor the approach to meet the needs of specific State assessment activities without compromising the baseline interoperability requirement and capability;

 f) Enabling vendors to adopt the solution without constraining their ability to create market-differentiated products and services.

-The APIP standard builds on the IMS Question and Test Interoperability (QTI) v2.2 specification; this in turn makes use of the IMS Content Packaging (CP) v1.2 specification.
+The APIP standard builds on the 1EdTech Question and Test Interoperability (QTI) v2.2 specification; this in turn makes use of the 1EdTech Content Packaging (CP) v1.2 specification.
 The APIP Standard expands the QTI model into a comprehensive framework that encompasses the requirements for creating accessible tests.
-The IMS Access For All Personal Needs & Preferences (AfA PNP) v2.0 specification is also adopted as the basis for supplying the user preferences when using an APIP-enabled system.
+The 1EdTech Access For All Personal Needs & Preferences (AfA PNP) v2.0 specification is also adopted as the basis for supplying the user preferences when using an APIP-enabled system.
 It is these accessibility preferences that are used by an assessment system to tailor, in real-time, the presentation of the question items to fit the accessibility needs of the user.

 A conformance program and online validation tool have also been developed and deployed.
-Organizations that wish to achieve content or system compliance are encouraged to contact IMS.
+Organizations that wish to achieve content or system compliance are encouraged to contact 1EdTech.
 The APIP Project Team welcomes feedback and advice from the community for the improvement of this proposed standard.

 1.1.
 The Context for APIP